ome/omero-scripts/docs/matlab-scripts.rst

 ----------------------

 Below are some sample scripts showing MATLAB being launched from OMERO.scripts.
-MATLAB functions can also call the |OmeroJava| interface to access the server from the MATLAB functions.
+MATLAB functions can also call the :general_doc:`OMERO Java bindings</developers/Java.html>` interface to access the server from the MATLAB functions.

 Calling a simple MATLAB function